headjoe3/Rocrastinate/docs/1-2-rocrastinate-store.md

 Now that we've separated the concerns of our reducers and actions, how do we actually create the store and have it interact with our application?

 Rocrastinate uses the function `createStore(reducer, initialState)` for this.
-Putting it all together, we can create a very simple store reduces a single value of "coins"
+Putting it all together, we can create a very simple store that reduces a single value of "coins"

 ```lua
 -- Typically this would be put in a separate module called "actionTypes"